robpetrosino/ti0Sk9XNf9AzTFzM/README.md

 # Conclusion

-In this project, I leveraged the power of machine learning, and employed a few pre-processing steps (label encoding, data balancing, feature-selection, and standardization), and an effective grid search cross-validation technique to identify the best parameters that allowed the XGB classifier algorithm to reach remarkably high f-1 and accuracy scores -- more than 13% higher than the target value requested by the company.
+In this project, I leveraged the power of machine learning, and employed a few pre-processing steps (label encoding, data balancing, feature-selection, and standardization), and an effective grid search cross-validation technique to identify the best parameters that allowed the XGB classifier algorithm to reach f-1 and accuracy scores of 94% -- more than 13% higher than the target value requested by the company.